grayzcale/silk/docs/getting_started/initialization_phase.md

 ### Client Initializer Script

 Unlike the server initializer script, providing configuration data to the client is not necessary.
-When a new client joins the server, this script automatically requests intialization data from the server and makes a seamless copy of singleteon class from the server.
-As seen above, some data like folders in the ServerStorage will not be replicated over to the client since they are hidden.
-Generally, this script should be used to load in the necessary assets for the client and initializing any client-sided components.
+When a new client joins the server, the script automatically requests intialization data from the server and makes a seamless copy of singleteon class from the server.
+As seen above, some data like folders in the `ServerStorage` will not be replicated over to the client since they are hidden.
+This script should generally be used to load in the necessary assets for the client and to initialize any client-sided components.

 ##### Sample client initializer script:
 ```lua